maxjerdee/matrix-count/README.md

 margin = [10,9,8,7,6,5,4,3]

 # Estimate the logarithm of the number of symmetric matrices with given margin sum
+# (number of multigraphs with given degree sequence)
 estimate = matrix_count.estimate_log_symmetric_matrices(margin,verbose=True,alpha=1)
 print("Estimated log count of symmetric matrices:", estimate)